 1. You don’t need to set everything up at once

 Setting EVERYTHING up at once can get overwhelming – and takes time.
-I found it much easier to set up just a few tasks to get things rolling – and then come back and add some more over the next week or so.
+I found it much easier to set up just a few tasks to get things rolling – and then come back and add some more over the next few days.

 2. Use Facebook to help Gather your Crew

 If you have friends on Facebook – but you don’t have their contact details – ask them to forward you their number so you can send them an SMS invite.

 3. Have all details ready before you start

 If you are setting up an account for someone else make sure they know that you are doing it.
 It is best if they can tell you what they need and when.
 We were all so excited to help out – but then didn’t realise we would need to know what help they wanted, when they wanted it and who they wanted us to ask!